Alvarios/nefts-go/README.md

 ```

 So in case you don't send the achievements to the client, you can still
 take it in account for your search.
-More details ara provided in the
+More details are provided in the
 [below section](#labeloptions).

 ### LabelOptions